E-Mail Tony@lathes.co.uk

 Rex VF225 Wood Lathe

-Built in Sweden, the Rex woodworking lathe was built in early and late versions, the latter being the Model VF225, a simple but sturdily-built (180 kg) all-cast-iron machine intended for wood and light-duty metal turning.
-With a centre height of 225 mm and able to take 1000 mm between centres, it offered a good capacity in a compact footprint - the drive coming from a 1400 rpm, 1 h.p.
-3-phase motor held within the headstock-end plinth with four V-belt-driven speeds of 500, 950, 1800 and 3300 r.p.m.
-Unlike the similar Harrison Graduate, the lathe was not cast with bed and headstock as one, but with the two units bolted together, the spindle running in ball races.
+Built in Sweden, the Rex woodworking lathe produced built in both early and late versions, the latter being the Model VF225, a simple but sturdily-built (180 kg) all-cast-iron machine intended for wood and light-duty metal turning.
+With a centre height of 225 mm and able to take 1000 mm between centres, it offered a good capacity in a compact footprint the drive, like most lathes of this pattern (including the Viceroy TDS and Wadkin Models RS, RU RUH, BZL, BXL and BHL-150), coming from an electric motor held in the headstock-end plinth.
+Fitted with a 1400 rpm, 1 h.p.
+3-phase motor the V-belt-driven speeds were 500, 950, 1800 and 3300 r.p.m.
+Unlike the similar Harrison Graduate, the lathe was not cast with bed and headstock as one, but with the two units bolted together, the spindle running in a pair of ball races.
 Outboard bowl turning was fitted as standard and the tailstock had a useful 100 mm of travel with the spindle taking a No. 2 Morse centre.

 A selection of accessories was listed by the makers including a number of different lengths of hand T-rest (the vertical supports being split and closed down by bolts); a 130 mm 3-jaw chuck for metal turning; a compound slide with travels of 170 mm on the cross slide and 170 mm on the top slide - both fitted with zeroing micrometer dials (slide rest shown below is actually from a Solberga lathe); rotating and standard centres for the tailstock; two faceplates for inboard work, one 240 and the other 150 mm in diameter together with a single left-hand threaded 145 mm for outboard turning.